-Possibly in response to the new legislative initiatives in the 111th Congress, and to an October 2009 letter signed by 50 Members of Congress referencing the CRS table below, Assistant Secretary of State for Near Eastern Affairs Jeffrey Feltman testified before the House Foreign Affairs Committee on October 28, 2009, that the Obama Administration would review investments in Iran for violations of ISA.
+Possibly in response to the pending CISADA legislation, and to an October 2009 letter signed by 50 Members of Congress referencing the CRS table below, Assistant Secretary of State for Near Eastern Affairs Jeffrey Feltman testified before the House Foreign Affairs Committee on October 28, 2009, that the Obama Administration would review investments in Iran for violations of ISA.
 Feltman testified that the preliminary review would be completed within 45 days (by December 11, 2009) to determine which projects, if any, require further investigation.
 Feltman testified that some announced projects were for political purposes and did not result in actual investment.
-State Department officials told CRS in November 2009 that projects involving Iran and Venezuela appeared to fall into the category of symbolic announcement rather than actual implemented projects.

 On February 25, 2010, Secretary of State Clinton testified before the House Foreign Affairs Committee that the State Department's preliminary review was completed in early February and that some of the cases reviewed "deserve[] more consideration" and were undergoing additional scrutiny.
 The preliminary review, according to the testimony, was conducted, in part, through State Department officials' contacts with their counterpart officials abroad and corporation officials.
 The additional investigations of problematic investments would involve the intelligence community, according to Secretary Clinton.
 State Department officials told CRS in November 2009 that any projects that the State Department plan was to complete the additional investigation and determine violations within 180 days of the completion of the preliminary review.
 (The 180day time frame is, according to the Department officials, consistent with the Iran Freedom Support Act amendments to ISA discussed above.)
-That would mean that a final determination of sanctionability would be due in early August 2010 (180 days from "early February).
+That would mean that a final determination of sanctionability would be due in early August 2010 (180 days from "early February").
 On June 22, 2010, Assistant Secretary of State William Burns testified before the Senate Foreign Relations Committee that there are "less than 10" cases in which it appears there may have been violations of ISA, and that Secretary of State Clinton is consulting with "other agencies" about what actions are appropriate, as preparation for a sanctionability determination.
+The determinations of sanctionability-sanctioning Naftiran, exempting Total, Statoil, Royal Dutch, and ENI; and indicating that other investors were still under investigation, were announced on September 30, 2010, as noted above.